And I’d be rich if I got a quarter every time an agent asked me: “Can you believe I spent (large number of) dollars and NOT ONE PHONE CALL?”

 Is it Hard to Set up a Call Tracking Number?

-There are many services that offer call tracking numbers for prices that make it almost crazy not to use, considering how much the advertising itself costs.
+There are many services like the sales tracking software by Commence that offer call tracking numbers for prices that make it almost crazy not to use, considering how much the advertising itself costs.

 At the bottom of this article I’ll tell you about Kall8, the company that I’ve used for years and I recommend but you can always just do a search on Google and find your own.